Things to Do in Sicily in September

 Best Activities in September

-Syracuse and Ortigia Walking Tours
+Syracuse and Ortigia historical walking tours

 September Events & Festivals

-Cous Cous Fest San Vito Lo Capo
+Cous Cous Fest in San Vito Lo Capo